-In designing the building services engineers have pushed the boundaries of available technologies to new heights in their aspiration of to mimise the environmental impact of a demanding brief.
+In designing the building services, we pushed the boundaries of available technologies in our aspiration to minimise the environmental impact of a demanding brief.
 Local natural resources are used to provide energy for cooling and heating the building.

 The electrical services were built on the architect’s vision for the building.
 Careful consideration was given to the aesthetics of the electrical services and a functional and flexible lighting control system was designed for the gallery areas.

 All systems were designed to minimise noise intrusion to the gallery space.
 This results in larger, low velocity, duct distribution systems and acoustic attenuation, including the use of specially lined drainage systems.
 A ground source heat pump system was installed to provide a sustainable source of heating and cooling.
 Post occupancy monitoring validated the innovative design solutions, whereby 75% of conventional energy consumption was saved.
 This resulted in an annual saving of 250 tonnes of CO2 emissions.

 The Glucksman Gallery is purpose-built and equipped with state of the art facilities, such as international curatorial standard environmental conditions and security controls.